What’s different and what to expect … some thoughts and tips to help prepare you whether to fly or not to fly….

 Background to booking

-So booking a flight in August 2020 was not something I ever thought I’d be doing… my new passport had arrived the week of lockdown and seriously never thought it would get christened this year.
+So booking a flight in August 2020 was not something I ever thought I’d be doing.
+My new passport had arrived the first week of lockdown and seriously never thought it would get christened this year.

 For context and my mind set it might be helpful to explain that I had unlocked slowly, safety and sensibly.
 Four months working round the clock just going out for a run and the occasional tesco trip.